Three-coloring triangle-free graphs on surfaces V. Coloring planar graphs with distant anomalies: Abstract

 \section{Abstract}

 We settle a problem of Havel by showing that there exists an absolute constant $d$ such that if $G$ is a planar graph in which every two distinct triangles are at distance at least $d$, then $G$ is $3$-colorable.
+In fact, we prove a more general theorem.
+Let $G$ be a planar graph, and let ${\cal H}$ be a set of connected subgraphs of $G$, each of bounded size, such that every two distinct members of ${\cal H}$ are at least a specified distance apart and all triangles of $G$ are contained in $\bigcup{\cal H}$.
+We give a sufficient condition for the existence of a $3$-coloring $\phi$ of $G$ such that for every $H\in\cal H$ the restriction of $\phi$ to $H$ is constrained in a specified way.